rockingrohit9639/TextAnalyzer/README.md

 # TextAnalyzer
 This is a simple text analyzer where you can perform some operations like capitalize, lower, upper and remove punctuation.
-This is created using Django for practice.
+This is created using Python Django.
+It is completely open source hence you can too contribute anything to this project if you want.

 ### Installation

 Download the zip file of project or use the follwoing clone command